Skip to Content

 The dining room is a common space you don’t just share with your family but also with visiting guests.
 This is why it is necessary for the room to be stylish yet have this comfortable and welcoming vibe at the same time.
 And wainscoting is an excellent element to make this possible.

-There are many types of wainscoting you can apply to your dining space, considering its flexibility and how easy it is to customize it.
-You can match the wainscoting to the walls, ceiling, and furniture, as well as your window’s pattern.
+You can apply many types of wainscoting to your dining space, considering its flexibility and how easy it is to customize it.
+You can match the wainscot to the walls, ceiling, furniture, and your window’s pattern.
 You may even add a fireplace in the room for more elements.

 Wainscoting Panels

-Wooden panels were the popular materials for wainscoting in the 18th century and this continues even today.
-Wainscoting panels can tighten the common space giving it a more welcoming ambiance.
+Wooden panels were the popular materials for wainscoting in the 18th century, and this continues even today.
+Vertical wall accent can tighten the common space, giving it a more welcoming ambiance.
 And these panels can also come in different forms.

-Raised Panels: Raised panels can also be used for wainscoting, perfect for a dining room’s formal look.
+Raised Panels: Raised panels can also be used for wainscoting, perfect for a dinner space’s formal look.
 With white raised paneling, you can add elegance and depth to the common space.

 The panel is raised by creating clean and thin sunken strips forming a frame in the individual panel.
 These sunken strips allow the panels to be raised in their appearance.